History of science fiction: Late 19th-century expansion

-American proto-science fiction in the late 19th century
+American proto-science fiction in the 19th century

 In the last decades of the 19th century, works of science fiction for adults and children were numerous in America, though it was not yet given the name "science fiction."

 There were science-fiction elements in the stories of Nathaniel Hawthorne and Fitz-James O'Brien.
-Edgar Allan Poe is often mentioned with Verne and Wells as the founders of science fiction although Mary Shelley's Frankenstein predates these.
-A number of his short stories, and the novel The Narrative of Arthur Gordon Pym of Nantucket are science fictional.
+Edgar Allan Poe is often mentioned with Verne and Wells as the founders of science fiction (although Mary Shelley's Frankenstein predates these).
+A number of Poe's short stories and the novel The Narrative of Arthur Gordon Pym of Nantucket are science fictional.
 An 1827 satiric novel by philosopher George Tucker A Voyage to the Moon is sometimes cited as the first American science fiction novel.

-In 1835 Edgar Allan Poe published a short story, "The Unparalleled Adventure of One Hans Pfaall" in which a flight to the moon in a balloon is described.
+In 1835 Edgar Allan Poe published a short story, "The Unparalleled Adventure of One Hans Pfaall" in which a flight to the Moon in a balloon is described.
 It has an account of the launch, the construction of the cabin, descriptions of strata and many more science-like aspects.
 In addition to Poe's account the story written in 1813 by the Dutch Willem Bilderdijk is remarkable.
 In his novel Kort verhaal van eene aanmerkelijke luchtreis en nieuwe planeetontdekking (Short account of a remarkable journey into the skies and discovery of a new planet) Bilderdijk tells of a European somewhat stranded in an Arabic country where he boasts he is able to build a balloon that can lift people and let them fly through the air.
-The gasses used turn out to be far more powerful than expected and after a while he lands on a planet positioned between earth and moon.
-The writer uses the story to portray an overview of scientific knowledge concerning the moon in all sorts of aspects the traveller to that place would encounter.
+The gasses used turn out to be far more powerful than expected and after a while he lands on a planet positioned between Earth and Moon.
+The writer uses the story to portray an overview of scientific knowledge concerning the Moon in all sorts of aspects the traveller to that place would encounter.
 Quite a few similarities can be found in the story Poe published some twenty years later.